Consolidated Question Bank - Optics and Laser Physics - 23BPH4C1

 UNIT - II INTERFERENCE

-Division of Wave Front - Fresnel's Bibrism - Fringes with White Light - Division of Amplitude : Interference in Thin Films Due to (I) Reflected Light (II) Transmitted Light - Colors of Thin Films Applications - Air Wedge - Newton's Rings Interferometers - Michelson's Interferometer - Applications, (I) Determination of the Wavelength of a Monochromatic Source of Light, (II) Determination of Wavelength of Monochromatic Source of Light, (III) Determination of the Wavelengths and Separation of D1 and D2 Lines of Sodium Light, (IV) Determination of Thickness of a Mica Sheet.
+Division of Wave Front - Fresnel's Bibrism - Fringes with White Light - Division of Amplitude : Interference in Thin Films Due to (I) Reflected Light (II) Transmitted Light - Colors of Thin Films Applications - Air Wedge - Newton's Rings Interferometers - Michelson's Interferometer - Applications, (I) Determination of the Wavelength of a Monochromatic Source of Light (II) Determination of the Wavelengths and Separation of D1 and D2 Lines of Sodium Light, (III) Determination of Thickness of a Mica Sheet.

 UNIT - III DIFFRACTION